josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 11. _Don't close the current screen or browser session_.

-12. Go back to the Remote Desktop session of the **Lab VM**.

-13. Paste the **Key1** value into the box in the middle of the Microsoft Integration Runtime Configuration Manager screen.
+12. Paste the **Key1** value into the box in the middle of the Microsoft Integration Runtime Configuration Manager screen.

     ![The Microsoft Integration Runtime Configuration Manager Register Integration Runtime page displays.](media/image127.png 'Microsoft Integration Runtime Configuration Manager')

-14. Select **Register**.
+13. Select **Register**.

-15. It will take a minute or two to register.
+14. It will take a minute or two to register.
 If it takes more than a couple of minutes, and the screen does not respond or returns an error message, close the screen by selecting the **Cancel** button.

-16. The next screen will be New Integration Runtime (Self-hosted) Node.
+15. The next screen will be New Integration Runtime (Self-hosted) Node.
 Select Finish.

     ![The Microsoft Integration Runtime Configuration Manager New Integration Runtime (Self-hosted) Node page displays.](media/adf-ir-self-hosted-node.png 'Microsoft Integration Runtime Configuration Manager')

-17. You will then get a screen with a confirmation message.
+16. You will then get a screen with a confirmation message.
 Select the **Launch Configuration Manager** button to view the connection details.

     ![The Microsoft Integration Runtime Configuration Manager Node is connected to the cloud service page displays with connection details.](media/adf-ir-launch-config-manager.png 'Microsoft Integration Runtime Configuration Manager')

     ![The Microsoft Integration Runtime Configuration Manager details](media/adf-ir-config-manager.png 'Microsoft Integration Runtime Configuration Manager')

-18. You can now return to the Azure portal, and view the Integration Runtime you just configured.
+17. You can now return to the Azure portal, and view the Integration Runtime you just configured.

     ![You can view your Integration Runtime you just configured](media/adf-ir-running.png 'Integration Runtime in running state')

-19. Select the Azure Data Factory Overview button on the menu.
+18. Select the Azure Data Factory Overview button on the menu.
 Leave this open for the next exercise.

     ![Select the Azure Data Factory Overview button on the menu](media/adf-overview.png 'ADF Overview')